 customers who do not receive supply for more that 180 days from their local distribution concessionaire.

 The government intends to expand the scope of the competitive market in Brazil so that all consumers with minimum demand of 3 MW will be free to choose their supplier of power with effect from July 2000.
 Further reductions of this threshold to 500 kW have been proposed by ANEEL and are likely to be introduced by 2003.
 Elektro is positioned to benefit from such deregulation measures.
+[Discuss why Elektro will benefit.]

 The Power Sector Law was complemented by laws regulating the production of electricity by independent and autonomous energy producers and granting IPPs open access to the transmission system.